Alphonse256/html-and-css_webpage-parts/City_Card/README.md

   - Cape Town - South Africa
   - Cairo - Egypt
   - Nairobi - Kenya
-> Click on the Read More button to know more about these cities.

 <!-- **[Conforence capstone project]** is a... -->